amino-os/Amino.Run/sapphire/examples/fundmover/README.md

    docker ps
    If container is not up start the container docker start mariadbdcap
-2. Use the password defined in Step 2 in Wallet.java and BackAccount.java files
+2. Use the password defined in Step 2 in Wallet.java  file
 3. Build App
    ../../gradlew build
 4. Run OMS